 Can I freeze it?

-How long should I let the chicken marinate?
+How long should the chicken marinate?

 I like to let the chicken marinate in the mixture of garam masala, turmeric, lemon juice, ginger, garlic, oil, and coconut cream overnight.
 The chicken is so tender and flavorful, seriously!
 If you want is sooner though, just give it 30 minutes to marinate.
+Check out more of my healthy marinated chicken recipes!

-Then you should check out some of my other healthy and delicious dinner recipes:
+If you like this recipe, then you should check out some of my other healthy and delicious dinner recipes:

 - Buffalo Chicken Stuffed Sweet Potatoes (Whole30)